corda/corda-docs-portal/content/en/platform/corda/4.13/enterprise/cordapps/token-sdk-introduction.md

 The Tokens SDK is contained in two JAR  files which includes all the required dependencies for your CorDapp, including:

-* **Contracts**, which contains the base token types, states and contracts needed to create a token, including token type definitions for fiat and digital currencies.
+* **Contracts:** Contains the base token types, states and contracts needed to create a token, including token type definitions for fiat and digital currencies.
-* **Workflows**, which contains the flows for issuing, moving, redeeming tokens, and selection workflows, which allow a party to select which source of fungible tokens they will use to pay with in a transaction.
+* **Workflows:** Contains the flows for issuing, moving, redeeming tokens, and selection workflows, which allow a party to select which source of fungible tokens they will use to pay with in a transaction.

 As the **Contracts** JAR file contains the ability to define and create tokens, and the **Workflows** JAR file contains the flows required to use them, you must add both JAR files to your CorDapp's folder in order to use the Tokens SDK.